Finding Normal by Alexa Tsoulis-Reay

 What I thought

 The first thing that struck me about Finding Normal was just how expertly investigated it was, and how compassionate a view Alexa took while researching her stories.
 Her talent as a journalist shines bright within the book, not only is it well-written, but to agree with PW, Alexa's courage is unmatched.
 She steps back from her subjects, and views them with a non-judgmental lens, which I appreciated.
-While she may have had disturbing thoughts running through her mind at times, she never expressed those with people she met.
-Instead, she earned their trust, befriended them, and told their stories.
-She connected with them on a normal human to human level.
+She seemed to connect with them on a normal human to human level.

-In part one, we meet Ken Haslam (MD of the Polyamory Collection at the Kinsey Institute) and his friends who met at Synergy, a social club supporting open relationships.
-We're also introduced to Julia and Eileen, a gay couple in a socially taboo age-gap relationship.
+In part one, readers meet Ken Haslam (MD of the Polyamory Collection at the Kinsey Institute) and his friends who met at Synergy, a social club supporting open relationships.
+We also introduced to Julia and Eileen, a gay couple in a socially taboo age-gap relationship.

 Alexa also dives deep into asexuality in part one, and talks with David Jay, an American asexual activist and Founder of the Asexual Visibility and Education Network.